The dir routine

 Since the tests are performed against Str arguments, not IO, the tests are executed in the $*CWD, instead of the target directory.
 When testing against file test operators, this won't work:

-dir('mydir'test => { .IO.d })
+dir('mydir', test => { .IO.d })

 while this will:

-dir('mydir'test => { "mydir/$_".IO.d })
+dir('mydir', test => { "mydir/$_".IO.d })

 NOTE: a dir call opens a directory for reading, which counts towards maximum per-process open files for your program.
 Be sure to exhaust returned Seq before doing something like recursively performing more dir calls.
-You can exhaust it by assigning to a @-sigiled variable or simply looping over it.
+You can exhaust it by assigning to an @-sigiled variable or simply looping over it.
 Note how examples below push further dirs to look through into an Array, rather than immediately calling dir on them.
 See also IO::Dir module that gives you finer control over closing dir handles.

 Examples: